 - 13AG+Wesser Widescreen Fixes: This is the one most people want.
 The ability to play San Andreas on 1080p widescreen monitors.
 Extremely important.

 - G-Input: This will improve controller input.
-If you are wondering will an Xbox One controller work?
+If you are wondering will an Xbox One or PS4 controller work?
 The answer is yes.
-It will work and to a T. I use one when playing.
-It’s so sweet.
+It will work and to a T.

 Troubleshooting and other things you should know